-Indian Rocks Beach is a shell filled beach, so you won’t find the sugar soft sand that you might in other places.
-As their were chairs a-plenty, I didn’t find this a deterrent and had fun collecting shells for souvenirs.
+Indian Rocks Beach is a shell filled beach.
+You won’t find the sugar soft sand that you might in other places.
+As there were chairs a-plenty, I didn’t find this a deterrent and had fun collecting shells for souvenirs.

-The beach is raked free of debris daily and there’s a volleyball net, balls and beach toys available for the kids to play with.
+The beach is raked free of debris daily and there are a volleyball net, balls and beach toys available for the kids to play with.
 No need to buy or have to pack your own.
 Umbrellas are also available for use and

 Appetizer meet and greet